wences-sanchez/Knowledge-Base/pages/How Can I Match %22Anything Up Until This Sequence of Characters%22 in a Regular Expression%3F (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- How do you build a regex that eat everything until one character? #card
+	- How do you build a regex that eat everything until one character? #car
 		- You didn't  specify which flavor  of regex  you're using, but  this will work in any of the most popular ones that can be considered "complete".